sahibpreetsingh12/punjabi-emotion/Readme.md

-# Punjabi Emotion Transformer Model
+# Punjabi Emotion Classifier Transformer Model

 This repo conatins steps on how to create your Transformer model for Punjabi Language which is a Indic language with more than 25 million speakers.